ghuntley/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/configuration/tyk-dashboard-configuration-options.md

 Set to `false` by default, this option toggles debug mode for when Open Policy Agent (OPA) rules are running.
 Helpful for on-prem users.

 #### security.additional_permissions
-Through this options, you can provide a list of additional permissions, that can be applief for existing or newly created users or user groups.
+This option allows you to add additional user permissions that can be applied to existing or newly created users or user groups.
-Structure is `{"key": "human name"}`
+The structure is `{"key": "human name"}`

 Example: